pragmagrid/pragma_boot/README.rst

 **pragma** currently supports 4 repository classes that are configured in the ``<install-dir>/etc/site_conf.conf`` file.
 This file has a python syntax and specifies settings for the physical site configuration.
-For a description of the virtual cluster images, please see `REPOSITORY.rst <REPOSITORY.rst>`_.
+For a description of the virtual cluster images, please see `images-repository.rst <images-repository.rst>`_.

+For a description of imags modifications see `images-edits.rst
+<images-edits.rst>`_

 local
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~